 As part of the Placer County Temporary Outdoor Events (TOE) Permit Process, Placer County Fire Department will conduct inspections of Temporary Outdoor Events.
-A list of general requirements is listed below.

 - Parking –The applicant shall provide a parking and circulation plan that will not inhibit Fire Department access to the event in case of an emergency.
 Roadways and areas designated “No Parking” shall have appropriate signage.
 Applicant must pay the Placer County Fire Department permit fee prior to TOE permit issuance.

 - Each food and craft concession will be required to have at least one fire extinguisher.

 - Concessions conducting grease-emitting cooking (frying, broiling, deep frying etc.) shall provide a minimum Class K extinguisher.

 - Concessions containing only normal combustibles (wood, paper, clothing, etc.) shall provide either a 2A-10BC extinguisher or a 2 ½ gallon pressurized water extinguisher.

 - Maximum travel distance within a concession to a fire extinguisher shall not exceed 30 feet.